Entrepreneurship (ENTR)

 ENTR 3370 Entrepreneurial Acquisitions (4 semester hours)

 Entrepreneurial Acquisitions introduces an alternative path into business ownership.
 Students gain a deep understanding and appreciation for small business ownership and the transition of ownership.
 Assignments require students to find real business professionals in the community and recruit them to participate in their final exam simulation project where they present and negotiate an acquisition offer after creating Deal Search Memo, LOI, Due Diligence Checklist, Valuations, Deal Structure, and Purchase Agreements.
 The course includes visits to small businesses, case studies, and guest speakers.
 Prerequisites: ENTR 1310 and ENTR 2310.
-Junior or senior standing required.
+Juniors and seniors only.

 ENTR 3385 Entrepreneurial Leadership (4 semester hours)